liferay/liferay-docs/discover/portal/articles/07-targeting-content-to-your-audience/06-audience-targeting-rules-reference.markdown

 Your Facebook app, by default, only provides access to certain user attributes (e.g., gender, age, number of friends).
-For the Facebook City, Facebook Education, and Facebook Page Like rules to evaluate properly, you must declare this information accessible in your Facebook app. @product@ cannot read this information from Facebook users without these granted permissions.
+For the Facebook City, Facebook Education, and Facebook Page Like rules to evaluate properly, you must declare this information accessible in your Facebook app.
+Liferay cannot read this information from Facebook users without these granted permissions.

 Read the